Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

 \subsection{Error Analysis}

-\paragraph{Model performance} While \Approach$\!_{\mathrm{mlm}}$ and \Approach$\!_{\mathrm{gold}}$ both outperform the random baseline significantly, \Approach$\!_{\mathrm{GP}}$ does not.
+\paragraph{Model performance} While AC$_{\mathrm{mlm}}$ and AC$_{\mathrm{gold}}$ both outperform the random baseline significantly, AC$_{\mathrm{GP}}$ does not.
 To analyze how well the used GP model performs for individual annotators, we perform leave-one-user-out cross validation experiments across all 40 participants. \cref{tab:ac_at_error} shows the mean absolute error (MAE), the rooted mean squared error (RMSE), the coefficient of determination ($R^2$), and Spearman's $\rho$ of our experiments.
 Overall, we find a low correlation between the predicted and true annotation time and high standard deviations across both errors.
-Further analyzing the performance of \Approach$\!_{\mathrm{GP}}$ for interactively predicting the annotation time (cf.~\cref{fig:interactive-ordering}) shows that the model adapts rather slowly to additional data.
-As can be observed, the low performance of the model (MAE between $10-20$ seconds) results in a high variation in the annotation time of the selected instances between subsequent iterations; possibly due to the model suffering from a cold start as also discussed in the following.
+Further analyzing the performance of AC$_{\mathrm{GP}}$ for interactively predicting the annotation time (cf.~\cref{fig:interactive-ordering}) shows that the model adapts rather slowly to additional data.
+As can be observed, the low performance of the model (MAE between $10-20$ seconds) results in a high variation in the annotation time of the selected instances between subsequent iterations; further experiments strongly suggest this is due to the model suffering from a cold start and the small amount of available training data as also discussed below.

-\paragraph{Correlation with \Approach$\!_{\mathrm{gold}}$} A second shortcoming of \Approach$\!_{\mathrm{GP}}$ becomes apparent when observing the difficulty of the sampled instances across all iterations, shown in \cref{fig:gp-difficulty}.
-We observe a low Spearman's $\rho$ correlation to \Approach$\!_{\mathrm{gold}}$ of 0.005, in contrast to \Approach$\!_{\mathrm{mlm}}$ ($\rho=0.22$).
+\paragraph{Correlation with AC$_{\mathrm{gold}}$} A second shortcoming of AC$_{\mathrm{GP}}$ becomes apparent when observing the difficulty of the sampled instances across all iterations, shown in \cref{fig:gp-difficulty}.
+We observe a low Spearman's $\rho$ correlation to AC$_{\mathrm{gold}}$ of 0.005, in contrast to AC$_{\mathrm{mlm}}$ ($\rho=0.22$).
 Only Random has a lower correlation of $\rho=-0.15$.
 This shows that model adaptivity plays an important role especially in low-data scenarios such as in early stages during annotation studies.
 We plan to tackle this issue in future work using more sophisticated models and combined approaches that initially utilize heuristics and switch to interactively trained models with the availability of sufficient training data.